-Caroline Rust has created “Approaching the Dressing Table”, a series of oil paintings on canvases made of garments and oil paintings on wall sculptures with assemblage that display poetic narratives of life, individual evolution, and empowerment.
+Caroline Rust created APPROACHING THE DRESSING TABLE, a series of oil paintings on canvases made of garments and oil paintings on wall sculptures with assemblage that display poetic narratives of life, individual evolution, and empowerment.
 As I am inspired by historic research, personal experiences, and travel, the exhibit embodies art works that support my admiration for courageous females; study couture and clothing’s psychological impact; symbolize intricacies of femininity; and portray the power of place.

 I describe the relationship between a person’s guise and human emotion through work that is both personal and universal.
 The exhibition not only becomes a metaphor for the way, at our dressing tables, we build ourselves in acts of preparation, even protection; but it also investigates the personal ways we either divulge or guard aspects of ourselves and juxtaposing reactions we face there.
 At the looking glass, one may embrace joy and feel free, whereas, others may dread perfection and feel overwhelm.
 Still, particular objects or tools on our vanity surfaces can tell a story or describe our character.

 Employing a veneer of charming vanities and clothing, these works evoke insight and empathy as viewers are asked to peer into the private spaces of a woman’s boudoir and the intimate crevices of feminine garments she has coaxed from my wardrobe and vintage collection.
 Yet, for some the delicate experience may elicit an uneasiness, thus exemplifying femininity’s ambiguity.
 Furthermore, painting on well-worn personal garments and undergarments unmasks the artist to viewers with an allegory for the notion of surface.
 What normally lies outside when worn, clothing, turns inside when it goes beneath the painted surface.
 And internal feelings lie outside when depicted upon the painted surface.
 Bravely, Rust shares her trepidation associated with revealing private moments, while acknowledging how one may suffer unease baring personal feelings, thoughts at one’s core.